GDLev/draggableFrames/README.md

 * More animations
 * code optimization

-I'm open to ideas. if you have any idea, write me a message on [discord](https://discord.com/users/639174051373383730) or write suggestion on the open thread under this project
+I'm open to ideas. if you have any idea, write me a message on [discord](https://discord.com/users/639174051373383730) or write suggestion on the open [issue](https://github.com/GDLev/draggableFrames/issues/3) under this project